Reaping the Financial Benefits of Working from Home

 You may be able to mostly or entirely cut out many expenses related to working from an office, including:

-- Commuting fees, such parking, tolls and gas
+- Commuting fees, such as parking, tolls and gas

 - After-school and before-school childcare